Worldport (Pan Am)

-Terminal 3, also known by the trademarked name Worldport, was an airport terminal built by Pan American World Airways (Pan Am) in 1960 at John F. Kennedy International Airport in Queens, New York, United States.
-It operated from May 24, 1960 to May 24, 2013, and was demolished in 2013–2014.
+Terminal 3, also known by the trademarked name Worldport, was an airport terminal at John F. Kennedy (originally New York) International Airport in Queens, New York, United States.
+Built by Pan American World Airways (Pan Am), the terminal operated from 1960 to 2013.
+It was demolished in the year after its closure.

 History

 Original use

 The terminal was originally known as the "Pan Am Terminal" or Pan Am "Unit Terminal Building" (UTB).
 It was designed by Ives, Turano & Gardner Associated Architects and Walther Prokosch of Tippets-Abbett-McCarthy-Stratton as a showcase for international jet travel and was particularly famous for its 4 acre "flying saucer" roof projecting out from the outer columns of the terminal supported on 32 sets of pre-stressed horizontal steel posts and cables.
 The terminal was designed to allow for aircraft to be parked under the overhanging roof; marketing brochures promoted it as the Jet Age terminal that brought the plane to the passenger.
 The overhang sheltered passengers as they boarded the aircraft by stairs or by uncovered bridges.
 The American Institute of Architects (AIA) Guide to New York City called the terminal a "genuine architectural attempt to answer the problem of all-weather connections to the planes" but derided the overall concept as "compromised by an overabundance of distracting detail".

 The building's facade originally featured zodiac figures made by sculptor Milton Hebald, although these were later removed by the Port Authority.
 The terminal featured the Panorama Room, a dining room with a view of the entire concourse, and the Clipper Hall museum of Pan Am history.

 In 1971, the terminal was expanded to accommodate the large Boeing 747 and renamed the "Pan Am Worldport".
 Worldport was the world's largest airline terminal and held the title for several years.

 Operation of Worldport changed hands when Pan Am declared bankruptcy in 1991.
 Delta Air Lines acquired many of Pan Am's assets, including the lease on Worldport, which became known simply as "Terminal 3", and operated most of its long-haul flights out of JFK to Europe, Asia, Africa, and South America from the building.

 In March 2006, Delta COO Jim Whitehurst announced that Delta would spend US$10 million before the end of that year to renovate Terminal 2 and Terminal 3, including its public spaces, BusinessElite lounge, and Crown Room Clubs.
 In the July 2007 issue of Delta's Sky Magazine, Delta Senior Vice President Joanne Smith remarked on the "distinctive" saucer roof in an article on new flooring, lighting, and signage at this "historic airport".